Trade directory · South Bend metro · Indiana

 2

-Submit application to Indiana Professional Licensing Agency with experience documentation, education transcripts, and $50 application fee.
+Submit application to Indiana Professional Licensing Agency with proof of experience, education transcripts, and application fee.
+Pass trade examination covering NEC and state electrical code.

 02/06